Gytrash

-In some parts of Lincolnshire and Yorkshire, the Gytrash was known as the Shagfoal and took the form of a spectral mule or donkey with eyes that glowed like burning coals.
-In this form, the beast was believed to be purely malevolent.
+The most important gytrash references appear in the writings of the Brontës.

 The Gytrash's emergence as Rochester's innocuous dog Pilot has been interpreted as a subtle mockery of the mysteriousness and romanticism that surrounds his character and which clouds Jane's perception.
-Brontë's reference in 1847 is probably the earliest reference to the beast and forms the basis for subsequent citations.
+Brontë's reference in 1847 is the earliest reference to the beast in print and forms the basis for subsequent citations.

+Branwell Brontë referred to the guytrash in his unpublished writing in December 1837, predating Charlotte Brontë's reference: 'A Gytrash is a Spectre neither at all similar to the Ghosts of those who once were alive nor to fairys and silvan Creatures nor to Demons and the powers of the air[.]
+It does not confine its forms to the Human and indeed most seldom appears in such a form[.]
+A Black Dog dragging a chain a dusky calf[,] nay even a rolling stone or a self impelled cart wheel are more commonly the mortal coil of the Sullen Spectre[.]
+But the Darkwall Gytrash was known by the form of an Old Dwarfish and hideous Man as often seen without a head as with one and moving at dark along the naked feilds which spread round the Aged House[.] its visits were connected in all mens minds with the fortunes of the family[.] he hovered round and evil omens were always drawn on such occasions and if tradition spoke true fullfilled upon them.'

 This spirit is also known as Guytrash and Guytresh according to The English Dialect Dictionary of Joseph Wright (1855–1930) where it is defined as a ghost that takes the form of an animal.
 These include a "great black dog" as well as "an evil cow whose appearance was formerly believed in as a sign of death."